wesleycamargo/azure-docs.pt-br/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         return _adlsFileSystemClient.FileSystem.GetFileStatus(_adlsAccountName, path).FileStatus;
     }

-## Listar arquivos ou diretórios
+## <a name="list-file-or-directories"></a>List file or directories

-O trecho a seguir mostra um método `ListItem` que você pode usar para listar os arquivos e diretórios em uma conta de Data Lake Store.
+The following snippet shows a `ListItem` method that can use to list the file and directories in a Data Lake Store account.

     // List files and directories
     public static List<FileStatusProperties> ListItems(string directoryPath)